remy/remysharp.com/public/drafts/jsbin-toxic-part-2.md

 ## Part 2: Spam

-Who doesn't love a filthy does of spam with their product?
+Who doesn't love a filthy dose of spam with their product?
 Let's picture exactly what JS Bin is: a place that people can *anonymously* create public web pages.

 So...yeah...I guess I should have known I was asking for trouble.